michalcichon/michalcichon.github.io/_posts/2023-02-10-my-favorite-retro-computers.md

 ![Pegasus IQ-502]({{site.url}}/assets/2023-02-10/Pegasus_IQ-502.jpg)

 My first personal computer was **Atari 800XL** which I got from my uncle as my cousins were already on Commodore Amiga 500, so the old 8-bit machine was just gathering dust.
 I had no software so I had to write my own programs to have any fun from it.
 The Atari 800XL is a continuation of designed in 1979 Atari 8-bit systems and uses the same CPU, but has much more RAM, 64 KB.
-I could use a tape recorder to persist my own programs, which was super handy compared to Pegasus which used only read-only cartridges.
+I could use a tape recorder to persist my own programs, which was super handy compared to the Pegasus which used only read-only cartridges.

 ![Atari 800XL]({{site.url}}/assets/2023-02-10/Atari800XL.jpg)